John-Abbott-College/4A8-Notes/33_CICD_Workflow_Setup_Installer.md

 #### Build the installer

 Last time, we set the `Create the app package` step to only build the WPF app.
-Now, we have an installer.
-Change the build step to build the installer, specifying that we are building a SideLoadOnly installer (not one to be published to the Microsoft store).
+Now, we have an installer. **Change** the build step to build the installer, specifying that we are building a SideLoadOnly installer (not one to be published to the Microsoft store).
 For this step, we are also specifying where the decoded .pfx file can be found and the password so that our installer can be properly signed:

 ```
     # Create the app package by building and packaging the Windows Application Packaging project
     - name: Create the app package
-      run: msbuild $env:Wap_Project_Path /p:Configuration=$env:Configuration /p:Platform=$env:TargetPlatform /p:UapAppxPackageBuildMode=$env:Appx_Package_Build_Mode /p:PackageCertificateKeyFile=GitHubActionsWorkflow.pfx /p:PackageCertificatePassword=${{ secrets.Pfx_Key }}
+      run: msbuild $env:Solution_Path /p:Platform=$env:TargetPlatform /p:Configuration=$env:Configuration /p:UapAppxPackageBuildMode=$env:BuildMode /p:AppxBundle=$env:AppxBundle /p:PackageCertificateKeyFile=GitHubActionsWorkflow.pfx /p:PackageCertificatePassword=${{ secrets.Pfx_Key }}
       env:
+        AppxBundle: Never
         Appx_Package_Build_Mode: SideLoadOnly
-        Configuration: Release
+        Configuration: ${{ matrix.configuration }}
         TargetPlatform: ${{ matrix.targetplatform }}
 ```